mahalageeta/ReNO-Framework/README.md

 Our algorithm has been implemented on top of PRISM model checker (https://www.prismmodelchecker.org/).
 Therefore, you will need to separately download a copy of PRISM to connect to run our implentation.
+Instructions are given on this link https://github.com/prismmodelchecker/prism-api for building/running the code.
 Then create a java package inside prism/src and upload our all java files.

 Finally, Run STS2MDPModelGenerator.java to build the model.